 “That’s one way to deal with it.”
 Arete shrugged, then started across the field to break up the fight.
 She soon had the boys back on their feet, not looking at one another as she lectured them both about maintaining control.

 “But you saw what he was about to do!”
 Rett protested.

-She looked to the younger boy.
-“And Kenton, we need to work on controlling your temper.
+She turned to the younger boy.
+“And Kenneth, we need to work on controlling your temper.
 You know Rett is your friend and wouldn’t hurt you on purpose.”
 She put an arm around the boy’s shoulder and gestured to the flower beds at the edges of the field.
-Kenton’s eyes went wide when he saw the desiccated, shriveled flowers in the bed closest to him.
+Ken’s eyes went wide when he saw the desiccated, shriveled flowers in the bed closest to him.
 “That is what you were doing.”
 Her voice was soft, gentle in the harsh lesson.
 “There is no restoring them.
 They are dead.
 Is that what you wanted to happen to Rett?”

 “Hey,” Rett stepped over to him and nudged him.
 “We both messed up.
 So we’ll both work on it, right?
 Together.”
 His words drew a slight smile from the still bashful younger lad.
 “I bet dinner’s ready by now,” Rett changed the subject.
 “I snuck in earlier and saw they were making lemon cakes for dessert.
 Let’s go!”

 With a cheeky grin to Arete, Rett dashed off towards the dining hall.
-A contemplative Kenton trailed behind him.
+A contemplative Ken trailed behind him.